Filter Flushing and cleaning

 The time in which the system is in contact with the injected chlorine.
 This time is measured from the moment you detect free chlorine in the emitters.
 Concentration of free chlorine:

-chlorine), using a color comparison set .This is the same set that is used to monitor the chlorine level in swimming pools.
+Measure active free chlorine concentration (residual chlorine), using a color comparison set .This is the same set that is used to monitor the chlorine level in swimming pools.
 The residual chlorine concentration depends on the water chlorine demand.

 2. Flush all sub-mains and laterals before starting the treatment.

-3. Dosing and injecting: Use the following formula
+3. Dosing and injecting: Use the following formula to determine injection rate and stock solution concentration:

 If the injector can be manipulated to inject at different discharge levels, you may do so, according to your requirements.
 If not, you can adapt the stock solution concentration.

-Adapting the stock solution concentration to a fixed
+Adapting the stock solution concentration to a fixed injection rate:

 Example: